deangilmoreremix/smartcrmdash/AI_DASHBOARD_ENHANCEMENT_PLAN.md

-# 🤖 AI-Enhanced Dashboard Components Implementation Plan
+# 🤖 AI-Enhanced Dashboard Components Implementation Plan (GPT-4o Advanced Integration)

 ## Executive Summary

-This comprehensive plan outlines the integration of GPT-4 API functionality into all dashboard components to create an intelligent, AI-powered sales enablement platform.
-Each component will be enhanced with contextual AI features that provide real-time insights, predictive analytics, and automated assistance.
+This comprehensive plan outlines the integration of GPT-4o (OpenAI's most advanced model) API functionality into all dashboard components to create an intelligent, AI-powered sales enablement platform.
+Each component will be enhanced with contextual AI features leveraging GPT-4o's advanced multimodal capabilities, real-time processing, and enhanced reasoning for superior predictive analytics and automated assistance.

 ---